 Personal trainers who continue to develop a growing knowledge of the exercise sciences are able to communicate effectively with established health professionals and sciences on “common ground” and also apply such knowledge in expert client programming.
-While the following is quite technical, it provides an integral part of that knowledge base necessary to facilitate such communication and skill development.
+While the following is quite technical, it provides an integral part of the knowledge base necessary to facilitate such communication and skill development.
 Read on to explore how human movement science can help you to become a better personal trainer.

 The Complexity of Biomechanics and Human Movement Science

 Physical education has evolved in recent years from physical training and coaching to kinesiology, the study of movement.
 To the general public, this change has gone unnoticed.
 For those in the fitness professions, kinesiology may seem mysterious.
 Kinesiology includes a broad range of disciplines such as exercise physiology, sport psychology, sport sociology, motor control, and biomechanics.

 Biomechanics is the science that applies the laws of mechanics to biological movement.
 One area of interest to biomechanists is studying the body during sport or exercise situations.